barbourww/barbourww.github.io/_posts/2018-01-07-custom-lab-server.md

 ## Computer specifications

 The previous research workstation computer that I built had significantly less power.
 It was designed for 24/7 operation with an Intel Xeon quad-core CPU (E3-1275v5) and ECC RAM.
 As it turns out, a lot of the computation could be asynchronously parallelized quite easily to take advantage of higher core counts.
+So in the second incarnation of the research workstation, I opted for a CPU in the high-end desktop (HEDT) genre where they are used for tasks such as video editing and rendering.

-With this in mind, the current AMD Ryzen Threadripper CPU was selected for high core count without breaking the bank or sacrificing core speed.
+This led to the selection of the AMD Ryzen Threadripper 1950x CPU, which boasts high core count (16 physical) without breaking the bank or sacrificing core speed (3.4+ GHz).
 The Ryzen series supports overclocking and the ASUS Zenith Extreme motherboard makes this entirely possible with active VRM cooling and robust power delivery.
 The new configuration maintains the same high speed NVMe solid state drives via M.2 interface.
 Not only do these drives have extremely high bandwidth, but the input/output operations per second (IOPS) and latency are both superb[^1].
 The M.2 interface on most motherboards routes through the chipset, which can hurt latency, but the Zenith Extreme appears to route two of its M.2 slots directly into the PCIe lanes.
 Lower speed SATA SSD's are used for ''warm'' storage, where data is used semi-frequently, and HDD's for data that is accessed infrequently.

 The full list of components:
 1. AMD Ryzen Threadripper 1950x CPU - 16 cores at 3.4 GHz base clock